Myths and excuses against barefooting

 Safety: little or no bearing.

-People accustomed to living barefoot are always more secure working in harsh environments and around heavy items.
-The perceived safety risks are usually overblown, especially for those unfamiliar with the physical reality on the ground.
-Many types of "acceptable" footwear make their wearers far less safe than they would otherwise be, such as flip-flops or heels on any
+People accustomed to living barefoot enjoy more agility, balance, working in harsh environments and around heavy items.
+The perceived safety risks are generally overblown, especially by those unfamiliar with the physical reality on the ground.
+Many types of supposedly "acceptable" footwear make their wearers far less safe than they would otherwise be, such as flip-flops or